 Reasons for Concern and Room for Improvement

-Although advances were noted with respect to previous assessments (increased coverage of pain topics, and more teaching hours) the evidence indicates that pain education is still fragmented and insufficient in most Physical Therapy schools surveyed.
+Although advances were noted with respect to previous assessments for increased coverage of pain topics and use of teaching hours, the evidence indicates that pain education is still fragmented and insufficient in most Physical Therapy schools surveyed.

-The survey revealed that only 61% of schools considered ‘adequate’ pain management education was delivered to their students.
-Also, less than 50% of respondents were aware of the IOM report on pain in 2011 (48%) or the IASP guidelines for PT pain education (46%).
+The survey revealed that only 61% of schools considered that ‘adequate’ pain management education had been delivered to their students.
+Also, less than 50% of respondents were aware of the IOM report on pain in 2011 (48%) or of the IASP guidelines for PT pain education (46%).

 Action Steps to Improve Pain Education in PT Programs

 - Awareness of, and adherence to, recommendations and educational advancements outlined in the IOM report, IASP guidelines, and the National Pain Strategy

 - The inclusion of standardized pain curriculum requirements through accreditation groups, and testing of pain knowledge and clinical competency with licensure examination

 - Integration of interprofessional pain management competencies through learning activities and outcome assessment (8)

 - Integration of nutrition, CAM and lifestyle interventions.

 The above changes to Physical Therapy school curricula will ensure that students enter practice with the knowledge and skills necessary to meet the full potential of the PT profession, in turn, reducing the large human and economic costs of unrelieved pain and suffering.Because pain is one of the most common reasons for seeking Physical Therapy services, physical therapists need to be able to understand pain at a deep level to evaluate, treat and support their clients or patients.
 Click To Tweet